Bypass rewiring and robustness of complex networks: A CONCEPT OF BYPASS REWIRING

 A node in Fig.~\ref{fig:before_removal} is removed by random failures or attacks and turns into the removed node in Fig.~\ref{fig:without_bypass}.
 Bypass rewiring is to directly connect each pair of links of the removed node like Fig.~\ref{fig:with_bypass}.
-Each pair of links for rewiring can be chosen by various ways including random selection like random bypass rewiring and heuristic methods like greedy bypass rewiring algorithm.
+Each pair of links for rewiring can be chosen in various ways including random selection like random bypass rewiring and heuristic methods like greedy bypass rewiring algorithm.
 If the degree of the removed node is odd, one link remains open.
-For example, an engineer or equipment can simply rewire cables(links) of a router(node) on the Internet(network) and relay(and sometimes amplify) the signals directly when the router does not work under random failures or attacks.
+For example, an engineer or equipment can simply rewire cables (links) of a router (node) on the Internet (network) and relay (and sometimes amplify) the signals directly when the router does not work under random failures or attacks.
+Since repair is generally harder than rewiring, bypass rewiring would be a more useful and simpler way to improve the connectivity of the other part of the network except the broken router while the router does not work or is under repair.